 The backyard is a shade/woodland garden and conditions are managed in order to give as natural woodland conditions as possible.
 The key component of this approach is that all leaf litter, including pine needles, and plant material are retained and allowed to ‘compost in place’ in the garden beds.
 Snails are the main insect pest in the backyard.
 While they do benefit from overwintering in the leaf litter, the plants and soil benefit more.
 Leaf damage from snails will occur and is tolerated, although as many snails as can be found are hand removed and killed during the garden season.

 The woodland garden, unfortunately, comes with an abundant collection of woodland insect life – namely mosquitoes!
 During the summer, they are a major deterrent to working out there unless in a full ‘bug-suit’.
 They can also make eating outdoors in the evening very uncomfortable, so we gave up on using the patio for outdoor dining.
-The patio furniture essentially became part of the garden with the construction of a planter-bench.
 Outdoor recreational/entertaining seating is largely patio chairs and loungers on the back porch, where the mosquitoes are less prolific.
 Major garden work in the backyard should be timed to be completed in April-early May before the mosquitoes come out of hibernation, and again after late October when they return to hibernation.
 Otherwise, wear bug protection.

-Ticks that carry Lyme Disease are starting to move into southern Ontario.
-Here in suburbia, deer are not an issue but chipmunks and white footed mice are other carriers of the deer ticks.
+Ticks that carry Lyme Disease have moved into southern Ontario.
+Here in suburbia, deer are not an issue but chipmunks and white-footed mice are other carriers of the deer ticks.
 We have chipmunks in the garden.
 So I’m starting to think about what might need to change in the garden to reduce tick risk (aside from trying to get rid of the chipmunks!)
 The first thing that comes to mind is to reduce the number (or size) of bushy perennials and shrubs abutting paths to minimize the number of plants that you brush against when walking along a path.
 We removed a couple of big goatsbeards in fall 2015, replacing them with Actaeas set further back from the path.

 When/if the ash succumbs to old age and/or Emerald Ash Borer, the light conditions in the backyard will change significantly which will change the range of plants that will grow there.
 Over our tenure in the garden, we have planted a number of ‘understory’ trees that may allow the north side of the garden to remain a shade garden in the absence of the ash.
 Many of the plantings will tolerate either sun or shade so should survive significantly higher light levels.
 As long as the oak tree in the south woodland area survives, that area will remain shady.
 Barring disease, there is no reason to expect the oak tree to fail, so it should stand for at least another 50 years, and probably longer!
 So, the eventual loss of the ash will have minimal impact on the light and growing conditions south side of the yard.